programmatoroSeduto/RT1_assignment_2/README.md

 roslaunch final_assignment start.launch
 ```

-Done this, launch another terminal and type this:
+Done that, launch another terminal and type this:

 ```bash
 roslaunch final_assignment final_assignment.launch
 ```

 This will launch the command line interface and all the other components.
 See the documentation, section *services*, for further informations about these components.
-Remember that you can interact with them via `rosservice call` if you note something strange during the simulation.
+Remember that you can interact with them via `rosservice call` if , for instance, you note something strange during the simulation, or for simple curiosity.

 At this point, you can start typing commands.
 See the documentation, section *Command Line Interface*, for further infos about the commands.
 If you don't want to bother in reading documentation, simply type `help` and start playing with it.
 Have fun!